kogpsy/imadet-replication-experiment-3/NOTES.md

   - [x] Basic structure
   - [x] English strings
   - [x] German strings
 - [ ] What is the best way to distribute the package (jspsych-contrib vs npm package).
-Wrote mail to dev, awaiting response.
+Wrote mail to dev, response: Not formalized yet.
+Made suggestion and awaiting reply.
 - [ ] Distribute
 - [ ] Adapt gratings experiment 3 to jsPsych 7 (with typescript)
   - WIP